Neal Brown

-Neal Brown (born March 11, 1980) is an American college football coach and former player, who is currently the special assistant to the head coach at Texas.
-He was recently the head football coach at West Virginia University from 2019 to 2024.
-Brown was previously the head coach at Troy University from 2015 to 2018.
+Neal Brown (born March 11, 1980) is an American football coach and former player who is currently the head football coach at the University of North Texas.
+He previously served as the head coach at West Virginia University from 2019 to 2024 and Troy University from 2015 to 2018.
 Brown also previously served as the offensive coordinator at Troy (2008–2009), Texas Tech University (2010–2012), and the University of Kentucky (2013–2014).

 Early years

 Brown attended Boyle County High School in Danville, Kentucky, where he was an all-state wide receiver.

 He played football at the University of Kentucky under head coach Hal Mumme and his assistants, Mike Leach and Tony Franklin, before transferring to the University of Massachusetts Amherst.

 Coaching career

 Early coaching career

 Brown started his coaching career as a graduate assistant at UMass.
 Before joining Larry Blakeney's staff at Troy to work under Tony Franklin, he spent one-year assistant coaching stints at UMass, Sacred Heart, and Delaware.
 Following Franklin's departure to Auburn at the end of the 2007 regular season, Brown was promoted to offensive coordinator at Troy.
 When he was hired, he became the youngest coordinator in all FBS football.